ekuo651/Machine-Learning-for-Stock-Selection/README.md

 ![Presentation_Resources/rolling_train_test.jpg]

+We normalize the feature set by scaling all the feature values from 0 to 1 in order to have all the features contributing the same way to the model and not bias our selection on the features.
+We constructed our prediction label as binary classification selecting top 30% of the stocks over that month and similarly flagging bottom 30% of underperformers.
+That way we dont use the stocks that are not moving much in terms of returns and therefore we are training our model with samples that trully provide valuabla information.

+After running our predictions we build an equity curve showing top 20 holdings by the model. and contrast the performance with the SP500.

 #Discuss any problems that arose with preparing the data or training the model that you didn't anticipate.
 #Discuss the overall training process and highlight anything of interest with the training process: Cloud resources used, training time #required, issues with training.